HDFGroup/h5pyd/docs/high/group.rst

        :param fillvalue:
            The value to use where there is no data.

+        .. note:

+            This is a place holder method until Virtual Datasets are supported.
+            Invoking the method will raise an error

     .. method:: build_virtual_dataset()

        Assemble a virtual dataset in this group.